SaneStreet/Project_DandleStone/README.md

 It's a battlemap 1 vs 1.
 The game is still under development, where we intend to implement health, damage and weapons to each player so that they can fight each other.
 ## Instructions
-Player one controls: W, A, S, D.
+Player one controls: W, A, D.

-Player two controls: Arrowkeys UP, DOWN, LEFT, RIGHT.
+Player two controls: Arrowkeys UP, LEFT, RIGHT.

 ## Credits
 #### Authors